XenitAB/go-oidc-middleware/README.md

 }
 ```

 It is also possible to enable opaque access tokens with the option `optest.WithOpaqueAccessTokens()`.
+If you add `optest.WithLoginPrompt()` you will have a simple HTML page with the different test users to choose from when going to `/authorization`.

 ## Examples